attentionmech/tokenbender/README.md

     *   This will start the server, typically on `http://127.0.0.1:5001`.

 NOTE: if you want to see the simple demo on mac, you can pass a `--bootstrap` flag.

-2.  **Access the UI:**
-    *   Open your web browser and navigate to `http://127.0.0.1:5001`.
-You should see the initial graph structure.

-3.  **Explore Epochs:**
-    *   As epochs are processed, the slider at the bottom of the web UI will update.
-    *   Move the slider to view the state of the graph (node outputs displayed on edges, node colors) at different points in the execution history.

 ## Quick usage